[4DOS.INFO]

 • DOS FAQ Another DOS FAQ by Christoph Fuchs

 • FreeDOS DOS FAQs Links to several FAQs and comparisons.
+Not available?

 • Windows IT Pro FAQs Lots of batch and scripting related FAQs by John Savill